aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/network-services-vrfs-settings.md

                   - <str>
             aggregate_addresses:

-                # Nodes is required to restrict configuration of aggregate_addresses to certain nodes in the network.
+                # Nodes where the aggregate should be configured.
+By default the aggregate will be configured all on all devices where the VRF is configured.
               - nodes:

-                    # Node name or regex pattern.
+                    # Node name or regex pattern matching the full hostname.
                   - <str>

                 # IPv4 prefix "A.B.C.D/E" or IPv6 prefix "A:B:C:D:E:F:G:H/I".